rajea-bilal/history-trivia/README.md

 # Back in Time Trivia

 I created this app using the [Trivia API](https://opentdb.com/api_config.php).
-The idea behind the app is to practice retrieving data from an external API and rendering it to a browser.
+The idea behind the app is to practice retrieving data from an external API and render it to a browser.